-1 Configure your shared storage.

-See "About shared storage configuration" on page 234.

-2 Configure the NIC and IP resources.

-See "About configuring IP addresses on the systems" on page 243.

-3 Create a resource of type CompositeFileShare.

-- 4 Configure the following required attributes for the CompositeFileShare resource: - MountResName: The name of the MountV resource on which the CompositeFileShare resource depends. - PathAndShareName: A list specifying the respective paths and share names of the directories to be shared.
-If the path of a shared directory is \Documents, and the share name is UserDocs, the attribute is defined in the configuration file as PathandShareName is {"\\Documents" = "UserDocs"}.
+- Configure your shared storage. - See "About storage configuration" on page 240. - 2 Configure the NIC and IP resources. - See "About configuring IP addresses on the systems" on page 252. - 3 Create a resource of type CompositeFileShare. - See "Adding a resource" on page 152. - Configure the following required attributes for the CompositeFileShare resource: - MountResName: The name of the MountV resource on which the CompositeFileShare resource depends. - PathAndShareName: A list specifying the respective paths and share names of the directories to be shared.
+If the path of a shared directory is \Documents, and the share name is UserDocs, the attribute is defined in the configuration file as PathandShareName is {"\\Documents" = "UserDocs" }.